jendastovik/unit-1/Project/readme.md

 4. The electronic ledger allows to display the transaction history, which can be filtred by date, category or amount in certain range and display current balance.
 5. You can switch between different users with different transactions, every user has it's own password and username.
 6. Password protected by hashing and salt.
+7. The electronic ledger can display current value of tether from the website.

 ## Justification of the solution
 ### Programming language - Python